Mugilan-Codes/book-library/README.md

 ## Todo

-1. Add UI
+1. Refactor Code
-1. Get Local Storage or Firebase Storage
+1. Add Local Storage or Firebase Storage
+1. Convert from tables to cards
+1. Ability to add images
+1. Editing the Book

 ## Resources